gavinvangent/socket-packet/README.md

 ### packetStringifier

-This function is used when socket.send(data[, cb]) is invoked to stringify the message/data object before writing to the socket ...
+This function is used when socket.dispatch(data[, cb]) is invoked to stringify the message/data object before writing to the socket ...
 The default returns the packet as is, as a string:

 ```js
 opts = {